UnseenAcademical/HexPrint/README.md

 ## Removal and Boxing

 When a model is removed, place it somewhere off the board.
-Models that are removed can be brought back into the game via some means.
+Some abilities can bring models that are removed back into the game.

 When a model is boxed, place it “back in its box”.
-This model cannot come back into the game via any method, even if a rule would normally put it back.
+This model cannot come back into the game via any method, even if a rule or ability would normally put it back.

 # Visibility